 The Instrumented Hand, as validated by its characterization and case study with the SPAR Glove, is a useful tool for establishing the performance of soft hand devices.
-Position measurements from the Instrumented Hand were found to be reasonably accurate, with all joint angles measured within 7°, as seen in Table 1.
-These variations likely result from magnetic interference between joints (in particular, the thumb joints are located near each other) and limitations in the design and implementation of the standard measurement jigs.
-Each of the eight tested joints are considered equally valuable measurement; future revisions to the design could consider establishing and leveraging the relative importance of each joint to hand motion.
+When the readings from the Instrumented Hand were measured against standard measurement jigs, they were found to be reasonably accurate, with all joint angles accurately measured within 7°, as seen in Table 1.
+The variation in performance likely results from two causes: 1) magnetic interference between joints (in particular, the thumb joints are located near each other) and 2) limitations in the design and implementation of the standard measurement jigs.
+In this manuscript, each of the eight tested joints are considered equally valuable for hand movement and device validation, but future revisions to the design could consider establishing and leveraging the relative importance of each joint to hand motion.